Students wanting to major in Human Rights should contact the Human Rights Director, Benjamin Carbonetti, to discuss.

 The individually tailored, interdisciplinary major in human rights studies requires 10 courses and a senior project.
 No more than two courses may be double-counted toward another major or minor.
 Students must earn a minimum of C- in any given course to receive credit for the major.
 Declaration forms and instructions are available from the Human Rights Program director.

 - POLS 369.
-International Human Rights Law (fall and spring)
+International Human Rights Law (Spring)

 Electives (7 credits): Electives must satisfy the following criteria: Students must take two Specialized Electives and five General Electives.
 No more than three electives may be from the same discipline or program, and at least four electives must be at the 300 level or above.
 At least one elective should focus on the United States.
 And at least three electives must be complementary, focusing on similar types of rights or regions of the world.
 Courses are selected in consultation with the program director.
 A full list of approved electives is available from the Human Rights Program office (70 Vernon Street) and on the HRST website.
 Frequently taught specialized electives include: